5 points of a Newtecnic architecture

 Newtecnic conduct renowned design workshops, providing solutions in real-time through interaction with project stakeholders.
 Newtecnic bring in-house expertise to all workshops, combining technical authority, built project experience, and Newtecnic’s own library of typologies, technologies and testing.
 In 2020, Newtecnic were shortlisted for the NCE Awards’ Leader in Collaboration.

-4. Visually striking design language
+4. Near-future design language

 5. Technical authority